 Beaches

-Clearwater Beach is also ranked as one of the best in America.
+Clearwater Beach is also ranked as one of the best in America, voted ‘Best Beach in the South’ by USA Today in 2023.
 Set up your deckchair on the white sand and watch the yachts sail past with dolphins following in tow, then head to Pier 60, which has free nightly sunset celebrations featuring artisans, crafters, and local street performers.
 A fantastic way to end the day in a truly picturesque location!

 January and February temperatures frequently hit upwards of 22°C, in stark contrast to the UK January average of 5°C. Summer temperatures in Florida average around 32°C, so don’t forget sun cream!